RUN 2019 – MELBOURNE

 Placegetters (male and female) will be given an award and registered participants will receive a certificate validating personal completion times.

 BAGGAGE DROP OFF

 There will be a secure, constantly monitored area available for you to store your personal belongings, like bags or jumpers, while you complete your walk or run.

 St. John Ambulance members will be available on site if anyone needs medical assistance.
 Make sure to familiarise yourself with their designated marquee as you arrive.

 There will be water stations around the course

 and toilets can be located on the map above.

-Australians for Palestine designed the popular t-shirts used in the annual Run for Palestine held in Melbourne, Adelaide, Sydney and Perth.
+Australians for Palestine designed the popular t-shirts used in the annual Run for Palestine held in Melbourne, Adelaide, Sydney, Perth & Hobart.

 The white t-shirts feature a version of Handala the much-loved iconic faceless refugee child first created by Palestinian artist and cartoonist Naji Al Ali.
 The logo was designed by artist Dora McPhee for Run for Palestine.
 The text reads: RUN FOR PALESTINIAN HUMAN RIGHTS.